dam-lorenzo/IAM_Manager/README.md

 📝 Automatically create all required tables by running the schema.sql script on the first launch.

-🐍 Launch the Python (FastAPI) backend API.
+🐍 Launch the Python (Flask) backend API.

 ⚛️ Launch the React frontend application.